 We provide evaluations and next-step recommendations for preschool-aged children with a variety of developmental and behavioral concerns through our Preschool Developmental Clinic.

-Though your child’s primary care doctor will continue to provide basic care services after making a diagnosis and treatment recommendations, we provide periodic consultations to monitor your child’s progress and determine if other services are needed.
+Though your child’s primary care doctor will continue to provide your child's basic care, we periodically monitor your child’s progress and determine if other services are needed.